elliot-a/Seed-CRUD-Angular-Node/README.md

-An seed project with an angular front end communicating with a simple Node based REST API.
+## A seed project with an angular front end communicating with a simple Node based REST API.
 ============================

 #### A sexy seed project for gulp, angular, browserify with a node backend (consisting of simple RESTful API and a mongoDB),